Davis Webb

-Davis Matthew Webb (born January 22, 1995) is an American professional football coach and former quarterback who is the offensive pass game coordinator and quarterbacks coach for the Denver Broncos of the National Football League (NFL).
+Davis Matthew Webb (born January 22, 1995) is an American professional football coach and former quarterback who is the offensive coordinator for the Denver Broncos of the National Football League (NFL).
 He played his first three seasons of college football for the Texas Tech Red Raiders and then the California Golden Bears, before being selected by the New York Giants in the third round of the 2017 NFL draft.
-In his seven seasons in the NFL, he was a member of all three franchises representing cities in New York, spending the most time with the Buffalo Bills.
+In his time in the NFL, he was a member of all three franchises representing cities in New York, spending the most time with the Buffalo Bills.
+However, he never played a single football game as a Jet.

 Early life

 Webb attended Keller High School before transferring to Prosper High School in Prosper, Texas.
 While at Prosper High School, Webb guided the team to a district championship and a trip to the Texas 4A regional semifinals.

 Webb earned several accolades and was named first-team All-District as a junior and honorable mention All-State.
 Webb graduated from Prosper after passing for 2,658 yards, 589 yards rushing, and 36 touchdowns.